My most recent novel as of October 2020 is in need of representation. Contact: klagodzki at gmail dot com

 The night shift on December 13th, 1981, ended hours past quitting time.
 A few minutes after midnight, two uniformed Milicja Obywatelska men, accompanied by a few armed soldiers in fatigues, walked into the telephone station and ordered Emilia and Frania Nowak, the only two women on the shift, off their headpieces and to their feet.

-One of the militia men prodded a skinny soldier, the only one with a bar of rank on his chicken chest.
+One of the Milicja uniforms silently prodded a skinny soldier, the only one with a bar of rank on his chicken chest.
 “Nothing to worry about,” the skinny boy said, stumbling forward.
-He fixed the AK47 on his shoulder, then fingered the knob of his nose and exhaled.
+He fixed the AK47 on his shoulder, then fingered the gigantic knob of his nose and exhaled.
 Emilia wondered if the gun’s strap had left a bruise against the bone.
 Her urge to stare oscillated between the rifle and the nose.
 She could think of nothing to say.

 The boy swallowed, glanced back and remained silent.
-The militia man took off his hat and scratched the flaking skin on top of his bald pate.
+The man who seemed to be in charge took off his hat and scratched the flaking skin on top of his bald pate.
 He walked up to the console wall and stared at the row of plugs, lights and sockets.
-With a sigh, he dropped into in a swivel chair and spun to face the room.
+With a sigh, he dropped into a swivel chair and spun to face the room.

 “All telephone communication has been suspended.
 No phone, no telegram, telex, what not.
 As of,” he glanced at his watch, “fifteen minutes ago, we’re under martial law.”

 “Martial law?”
 Emilia didn’t know if she asked about what that meant or what exactly happened, but she was glad to get some words past her throat.
-She wondered how it was that she’d never met the man before—Zygmuntowo was a small enough town that she should have known all of the local cops.
+She wondered how it was that she’d never met the sweaty, bald man before.
+Zygmuntowo was a small enough town that she should have known all of the local Milicja: the patrolmen, the three men on traffic detail, all the other uniforms.

-In short order, the cops and the soldiers herded Emilia and Frania upstairs and into the administrative office.
+In short order, the Milicja and the soldiers herded Emilia and Frania upstairs and into the administrative office.
 The janitor and the boiler man were already sitting on the floor in the middle of the room under the guard of two uniformed boys with guns.
-The bald militia man pointed to the floor, and Emilia complied.
+The main Milicja man pointed to the floor, and Emilia complied.
 His gaze fixed her down and moved on to the others.
-With a nod to the soldiers, he turned and left the room, followed by the other man with experience in his eyes.
+With a nod to the soldiers, he turned and left the room, followed by the other man in a steel-blue uniform.

 “Tea would be nice.”
 Emilia smiled at the boy.
 He smiled back.
 She decided he wasn’t as young as she had thought, now that most of the fear had fled him.
 Perhaps her age.
 He sent four of the other men to the kitchenette, and when they returned, they carried enough tea cups to go around.

-Emilia sipped her tea, back to back with Frania, next to the janitor and the boiler man, and surrounded by six soldiers with machine guns, each resting against the wall.
+Emilia sipped her tea, back to back with Frania, next to the janitor and the boiler man, and surrounded by six soldiers with automatic rifles, each resting against the wall.
 All she could hear for a time was sipping.
+A faint mechanical scent, like that of freshly oiled door hinges, rose in the room.
+Probably the guns.

 “What’s happening?”
 Emilia heard Frania say.
 “I’ve got children at home.”
 The woman’s first words since the soldiers barged in barely shook.
 Emilia sought Frania’s hand, squeezed and held.